MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_4_1_Workwithsegments.md

 To participate in the journey, you will need to set yourself up as a contact.

-1. Log into Dynamics 365 Marketing and ensure you are in the **Real-time marketing** section.
+1. Log into Dynamics 365 Customer Insights - Journeys and ensure you are in the **Real-time marketing** section.

 2. Navigate to **Contacts** under the **Audience** group.